2023 Borno State gubernatorial election

-The 2023 Borno State gubernatorial election will take place on 18 March 2023, to elect the Governor of Borno State, concurrent with elections to the Borno State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
-The election—which was postponed from its original 11 March date—will be held three weeks after the presidential election and National Assembly elections.
-Incumbent APC Governor Babagana Umara Zulum has been renominated by his party.
+The 2023 Borno State gubernatorial election took place on 18 March 2023, to elect the Governor of Borno State, concurrent with elections to the Borno State House of Assembly as well as twenty-seven other gubernatorial elections and elections to all other state houses of assembly.
+The election—which was postponed from its original 11 March date—was held three weeks after the presidential election and National Assembly elections.
+Incumbent Governor Babagana Umara Zulum (APC) was re-elected by a 74% margin over PDP nominee — businessman Mohammed Ali Jajari.

-The primaries, scheduled for between 4 April and 9 June 2022, resulted in Zulum winning the All Progressives Congress primary unopposed on 26 May while the Peoples Democratic Party nominated businessman Mohammed Ali Jajari on 25 May.
+The party primaries, scheduled for between 4 April and 9 June 2022, resulted in Zulum winning the All Progressives Congress primary unopposed on 26 May while the Peoples Democratic Party nominated businessman Mohammed Ali Jajari on 25 May.

+On 20 March, collation completed and INEC declared Zulum as the winner.
+In total, Zulum won over 545,000 votes and 86% of the vote while runner-up Ali Jajari received about 82,000 votes and 13% of the vote.

 Electoral system

 The Governor of Borno State is elected using a modified two-round system.
 To be elected in the first round, a candidate must receive the plurality of the vote and over 25% of the vote in at least two-thirds of state local government areas.
 If no candidate passes this threshold, a second round will be held between the top candidate and the next candidate to have received a plurality of votes in the highest number of local government areas.